 - Select one of the Android TV device definitions and click Create AVD.

 - Select the emulator options and click OK to create the AVD.

 Note: For best performance of the TV emulator device, enable the Use Host GPU option and, where supported, use virtual device acceleration.
-For more information on hardware acceleration of the emulator, see Using the Emulator.
+For more information on the emulator's hardware acceleration, see Using the Emulator.

 To test your application on the virtual TV device:

 - In Android Studio, select your project and click Run from the toolbar.

 - In the Select Deployment Target window, select your virtual TV device, and click OK.